 - The defendant did not intend to harm the other person.

-- The defendant was falsely accused – this frequently happens in domestic situations where one person falsely and maliciously claims that he or she was the victim of assault.
+- The defendant was falsely accused – this frequently happens in domestic situations where one person falsely and maliciously claims that he or she was the victim of an assault.

 - The defendant’s actions were misinterpreted by the person who feared that the defendant was going to cause him or her bodily harm.